-4.2.1 An Advancement department representative or designate, in consultation with Seneca’s investment advisors and/or brokerage firm, will administer the acceptance of a gift of publicly traded securities.
+4.2.1 An Advancement department representative or designate, in consultation with Seneca’s investment advisers and/or brokerage firm, will administer the acceptance of a gift of publicly traded securities.

 4.2.2 Prior to accepting a gift of publicly traded securities, the representative will:

-- Assess, in consultation with Seneca’s investment advisors, if the gift is marketable and acceptable
+- Assess, in consultation with Seneca’s investment advisers, if the gift is marketable and acceptable

 - Consult directly with the donor’s broker